arianit/arianit.github.io/_posts/2025-08-14-OSM-road-surfaces.md

 So entering this information became a goal, a time bound mission I could do on my own within a short period of time and see the results, which is just what I like.

-The roads in OpenStreetMap are largely classified as *primary* (highways), *secondary* (regional roads), *tertiary() (local roads) and residential.
+The roads in OpenStreetMap are largely classified as *primary* (highways), *secondary* (regional roads), *tertiary* (local roads) and residential.

-I decided to work on the first three and smaller sections connecting these classified as *primary_link*, *secondary_link* and *tertiary_link*.
+I decided to work on the first three, and smaller sections connecting these, classified as *primary_link*, *secondary_link* and *tertiary_link*.
 The first three for the most part are asphalt in Kosovo, and it’s easy to guess when this may not be the case.
 Being larger, it’s also easier to confirm on aerial photography that they are indeed paved in asphalt.

 First, getting a view of the situation.
 Here, [Overpass turbo](https://overpass-turbo.eu/) is great.

-This code will highlight all the primary road surfaces that haven’t been specified.
+This code will highlight all the primary road surfaces that haven’t been specified already.
 ```
 [out:json][timeout:25];
 way["highway"~"primary"]["surface"!~"."]({{bbox}});